fgregg/fgregg.github.io/_posts/2026-09-10-weakening_api_keys_through_proxies.md

 services often can do things with your data well beyond the narrow syncing you need.

-If you can't can't reduce the power of the key directly, you can sometimes effectively reduce the power by using a proxy.
+If you can't reduce the power of the key directly, you can sometimes effectively reduce the power by using a proxy.
 The proxy service holds the real, over-powered key, not the client, and the service allows requests to API routes that you choose.